-Most types of guppies eat their own babies, as well as the babies of other fish.
+All types of guppies eat their babies, as well as the babies of other fish.
 Other fish will eat guppy fry too.
-So in a community tank, the babies live a very risky life.
-But, why do guppies eat their babies?
+So in a community tank, the babies live a dangerous life.
+But why do guppies eat their babies?
 This type of cannibalism, filial cannibalism, is typical among fish.
 It is not just fish that eat their young but many different animals as well.
 Some argue that its a form of natural selection.
 Baby guppies that avoid death can be healthier, fitter fish, smarter fish who will eventually breed and produce similar guppies which improve the species as a whole.

 Add More Plants

-Use A Spawning Tank
+Use A Breeding Tank

-Floating Spawning Box
+Floating Breeding Box